FastLane-Labs/shMonad-frontend/docs/overview.md

 - **State Management**: Employs efficient state management techniques to handle complex application states and data flow.
 - **Theming Support**: Includes light and dark mode themes for user comfort in various environments.

-Atlas-RFQ Frontend aims to showcase the power of intent-based trading using the Atlas framework, providing a seamless, efficient, and secure token swapping experience that leverages competition among Solvers to achieve optimal execution for users.
+This application aims to showcase the power of intent-based trading using the Atlas framework, providing a seamless, efficient, and secure token swapping experience that leverages competition among Solvers to achieve optimal execution for users.

 ## System Components